 This was a critique of a critique that attempts to show the correlation between the decline of liberalism and the decline of Star Trek as a franchise.
 The postmodernism allusion was probably in reference to the now well-known belief that we live in a post-truth world.
 As if truth, reality, causality, really cares about human problems, a hallmark of my issue with everything postmodern.
 Reality continues being exactly what it was before, while the people living in it tell themselves different lies that explain it and believe that their lies change the existence of reality. but I digress.

 Over nearly 50 years, “Star Trek” tracked the devolution of liberalism from the philosophy of the New Frontier into a preference for non-judgmental diversity and reactionary hostility to innovation, and finally into an almost nihilistic collection of divergent urges.
 At its best, “Star Trek” talked about big ideas, in a big way.
 Its decline reflects a culture-wide change in how Americans have thought about the biggest idea of all: mankind’s place in the universe.The Federalist

-In Timothy Sandefur‘s defense, he actually understands the degradation of Star Trek as a philosophical looking glass into mindless action-entertainment.
+In the author of the above quotes defense, he actually understands the degradation of Star Trek as a philosophical looking glass into mindless action-entertainment.
 This is why I haven’t considered myself a Trek fan since the Abramanation aired.
 I deemed Trek dead on the day that film released.
 However, like nearly all things conservative, the author oversimplifies to prove his point.
 As an example, Star Trek 6 aired after Roddenberry died (and is one of the worst Trek films ever made.
 Weirdly Star Trek 2 by the same director is one of the best) but the multi-year rehabilitation of the Klingons that preceded his denouncement of their portrayal in Star Trek 6, starting with Worf on The Next Generation Enterprise is completely left out, because it complicates the point he’s trying to make.

-As usual the intent to decry the ideology of another while uplifting one’s own leads to hypocrisy on the part of the writer.
+As usual, the intent to decry the ideology of another while uplifting one’s own leads to hypocrisy on the part of the writer.
 This is a serious problem with most conservatives these days.
 The real culprit here is not liberalism, but postmodernism.
-An ill that affects all modern ideology, philosophy and politics alike.
+This is an illness that afflicts all modern ideology, philosophy and politics alike.
 Not just Star Trek and not just liberalism.

 …and that is where I left it.
 For two and a half years.
 Why?
-Because I always aspire to knowing more than I know, and then the realization that I really don’t know that much brings the entire edifice crashing down.
+Because I always aspire to knowing more than I know, and then the realization that I don’t know that much brings the entire edifice crashing down and then I abandon the work entirely.
 Postmodernism is an active ill in society, of that much I am certain.
 We can know things about the world around us, and not everything in existence is dismissible as the delusions of a weak mind.
 How we can know these things is a task for epistemology to figure out.
 That we do know them (existence exists) is not really in question here.

-Postmodernism, the school of thought that proclaimed ‘There are no truths, only interpretations’ has largely played itself out in absurdity, but it has left behind a generation of academics in the humanities disabled by their distrust of the very idea of truth and their disrespect for evidence, settling for ‘conversations’ in which nobody is wrong and nothing can be confirmed, only asserted with whatever style you can muster.” – Daniel Dennett
+Postmodernism, the school of thought that proclaimed ‘There are no truths, only interpretations’ has largely played itself out in absurdity, but it has left behind a generation of academics in the humanities disabled by their distrust of the very idea of truth and their disrespect for evidence, settling for ‘conversations’ in which nobody is wrong and nothing can be confirmed, only asserted with whatever style you can muster.Daniel Dennett